gritskevich/DeepTextDeblur/README.md

 ## Introduction

-Have you ever looked at a blurred screenshot in documentation and thought, "I wonder what that actually says?"
-Most people would shrug and move on, but if you're reading this, you're probably not most people.
-Let's embark on a journey to recover text that someone deliberately obscured.
+We've all seen it - documentation with screenshots where sensitive information is blurred out.
+Most of us just accept it and move on.
+But I got curious: how secure is blurring as a redaction method?
+Could those pixels be unscrambled?

-This article describes my adventure with the [DeepTextDeblur](https://github.com/gritskevich/DeepTextDeblur) project, where I tackle the challenge of recovering blurred text from documentation using neural networks.
-It's a tale of curiosity, machine learning, and perhaps a gentle reminder about security practices.
+This writeup chronicles my experiment where I tried to recover deliberately obscured text using neural networks.
+It's part technical challenge, part security exploration, and maybe a wake-up call about common "security" practices.

 ## The Mystery Begins

-It all started when I was reading through some administration documentation and came across a peculiar section about licenses.
-The guide helpfully explained how to add a license key, but the accompanying screenshot had the actual license key blurred out.
+While reading through some admin documentation, I noticed something interesting in the licensing section.
+There was a helpful guide explaining how to add a license key, complete with a screenshot - but the actual key in the image was blurred out.

 ![License](static/img/license.png)

-This got me thinking: is blurring text actually a secure way to redact information?
-Or is it just security theater?
+I stared at it for a minute, wondering: is blurring actually secure, or just an illusion of security?

 ## The Quest

-Instead of just wondering, I decided to find out.
-Enter DeepTextDeblur, a project inspired by [DeepDeblur](https://github.com/meijianhan/DeepDeblur) but specifically focused on text recovery.
+Rather than just speculate, I decided to test it myself.
+I started the DeepTextDeblur project, inspired by [DeepDeblur](https://github.com/meijianhan/DeepDeblur) but with a narrower focus on recovering text.

-The core idea is straightforward but powerful: train a neural network to reverse the blurring process by learning the relationship between blurred text and its original form.
+The concept isn't complicated: train a neural network to learn the relationship between blurred text and clear text, then see if it can reverse-engineer the blurring process.

 ## The Approach

 ### 1. Data Generation

-First, I needed training data - lots of it.
-I created a script that:
+My first challenge was getting enough training data.
+I wrote a script that:

-- Generates random license keys that match the format I observed
+- Creates random license keys matching the pattern I needed to recover
-- Renders them as images
+- Renders them as clean images
-- Applies various blurring techniques to create pairs of clear/blurred images
+- Applies Gaussian blur to create matched sharp/blurred pairs

 ![Generated Sharp](static/img/sharp_0000.png)
 ![Generated Blur](static/img/blur_0000.png)

 ### 2. The Neural Network

-The architecture is a modified U-Net with attention mechanisms designed specifically for text recovery:
+For the model architecture, I went with a modified U-Net with some attention mechanisms tailored for text:

 ```python
 # The heart of our deblurring network